MarJC5/ft_linux/README.md

 ## Prerequisites

-- A linux distribution (Debian, Ubuntu, Fedora, Archlinux, etc.)
+- A linux distribution (Ubuntu, Debian, etc.)
+  - 4GB of RAM
+  - x86_64 architecture
+  - `sudo` rights
 - A virtual machine (VirtualBox, Vmware, etc.)
 - A linux distribution to build (LFS, Gentoo, etc.)
 - A lot of time